scottgal/mostlylucid.activetranslatetag/README.md

     return new mostlylucid.activetranslatetag.Services.Providers.EasyNmtTranslationProvider(http, logger, baseUrl);
 });
 ```

+**Note:** EasyNMT is a machine translation provider and does not support the `description` parameter (used for providing context to LLM providers).

 Switching providers: register only one IAiTranslationProvider at a time, or use named registrations and a small adapter to pick one via config.